tawi1/DotsTrafficCity/docs/source/playerSpawn.rst

 Info
 -------------------

 | `Player Spawner Service` is used to spawn player in the city.
-This service implements `IPlayerSpawnerService` interface & called by `PlayerSpawnCommand.cs` script.

 Available spawn types:
 	* NPC: spawns the :ref:`Player NPC <playerNpc>`.